owanturist/react-hook-window/README.md

 itemSize: (index: number) => number
 ```

-> note: The hook does not read items size from DOM nodes properties so the value must represent actual size of the given items.

-> tip: you can use any kind of approaches ([search for `use size react`](https://www.npmjs.com/search?q=use%20size%20react)) to determine size of a items in case it's unkown or changes dynamicly - the hook re-calculates output when the function value changes.
-See the example of unknown and dynamic items sizes (@TODO add links to the examples).

-> tip: make sure the function always returns a `number` value for cases when a value is uknown or out of range:
->
-> ```ts
-> const itemSize = (index: number): number => ITEMS_SIZE_ARRAY[index] || 0
-> ```

-TODO rearrange that 👇

-> important: in order to reduce amount of constructions of the `itemsEndPositions` array the `itemSize` function should change as less often as possible.
-You can achieve that by using memoization technics.
-See the example of using React memoization tools (@TODO add links to the example).
-Click on the "How dynamic item size works" section right below the notice to understand why the memoizatin is imporant.
+It is important to memoize the `itemSize` function to reduce the amount of work required to calculate items' positions table.

 <details>
   <summary>
-    How dynamic item size works?
+    Show how the items' positions table is calculated.
   </summary>
 <blockquote>

-Each time when `itemCount` or `itemSize` values change the hook calculates an array of the items' end positions by accumulating items' sizes.
+Each time when `itemCount` or `itemSize` function values change the hook calculates an array of the items' end positions by accumulating items' sizes.
 Consider this example:

 ```ts
 const ITEM_SIZE_ARRAY = [30, 10, 40, 50, 20]